carl2087/final-whistle/README.md

 To give users of the site the option to change their passwords and also reset their passwords as well if they forget what it is.
 When implementing this I would also add in confirmation emails to users of the site on succesfully creating their accounts.

-### Team databse/model
+### Team database/model

-I would also like to add a database for the football teams as well with individual pages that gives a brief overview and history for each club storeed in the database.
+I would also like to add a database for the football teams as well with individual pages that gives a brief overview and history for each club stored in the database.

 [Back to table of contents](#table-of-contents)